 Myth #3 -My Tax Info Isn't Complete

-Recent changes to the FAFSA process allow families to use the prior-prior year's tax return to complete the application.
-Therefore, students applying for the 2017-18 school year should use 2015 tax information.
-These new changes make filling out the FAFSA easier.
+The FAFSA process allow families to use the prior-prior year's tax return to complete the application.
+Therefore, students applying for the 2019-20 school year should use 2017 tax information.
+This makes filling out the FAFSA easier.

 In the past, families typically started the FAFSA in January before they had completed their taxes for the previous year.
 If parents did not have their taxes done yet, they would have to estimate their tax information and then go back to correct it once their taxes were filed.
 With the use of the prior-prior tax return, families should already have their taxes filed when completing the FAFSA.